ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 ChIP-Seq is used to analyze protein-DNA interactions.
 It combines chromatin immunoprecipitation with high-throughput sequencing to identify binding sites for transcription factors and histone modifications across the genome.

 ---

+## AutoDock Vina Search Algorithm (Molecular Docking)
+**Date:** December 11, 2025

+AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
+It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

+---